Company logo

 Namaste! - We welcome you with folded hands

-Mid morning arrival, Meeting and assistance upon arrival as our representatives welcome you and escort you to your car.
+Mid-morning arrival, meeting and assistance upon arrival as our representatives welcome you and escort you to your car.

 Whilst the room keys and check-in is organized, our representative would introduce the tour to you and hand over the documents to you.

 image not found Afternoon, we proceed on a guided tour of the City.
 The true character of the city is to be found in the older parts of the Fort Cochin area.
 It more or less exists as it used to be a 1000 years back, when it was first built.
 The roads have not been widened because the old haggard buildings, through patchwork repairs over the centuries, still stand on the edges.
 This part of the city reflects an unusual blend of medieval Portugal, Dutch and English country life grafted on to the tropical Malabar Coast.
 The fishing community of Cochin is also very interesting.
 They ancient cantilevered fishing nets called Chinese Fishing Nets.
 The net is fixed to a pole on the shore.
 While fishing, the entire net is lowered by a primitive fulcrum mechanism using long bamboo poles.
 By the same mechanism the pole is lifted along with the catch.
 We will explore the sights of Photographic as well as cultural interest.
 We would also visit the 16th century Mattancherry Palace, also known as the Dutch Palace since the Dutch substantially renovated the palace in the 17th century.
 The double storied quadrangular building surrounds a courtyard containing a Hindu temple.
 The Central Hall on the first floor was the coronation hall of the Rajas of Cochin; on display are their dresses, turbans and palanquins.
 The most important feature of this palace, however, is the astonishing murals in the bedchambers and other rooms, which depict scenes from the Ramayana and other religious legends.
-These murals are u ndoubtedly some of the most beautiful and extensive anywhere to be seen in India.
+These murals are undoubtedly some of the most beautiful and extensive anywhere to be seen in India.
 The unique feature here is the unexpected and isolated Jewish community, whose origins date back to AD 52.
-They are self-contained and have there own Synagogue.
+They are self-contained and have their own Synagogue.

 The area around the Synagogue, known, as ‘Jew Town’ is one of the main centres of spice trade.
 Scores of small firms huddle together in old dilapidated buildings and the air is filled with the aroma of ginger, cardamom, cumin, turmeric and cloves.
 The area is very busy.
 The potters are loading gunny bags of spices on to carts, which keep running up and down the narrow lanes.
 We would visit Jew Town, in the Mattancherry section and a short walk from the ferry is one street long.
 Jews used to occupy virtually all the houses on Jew Town Road, where they sold fruits, vegetables and spices or worked as oil pressers or carpenters.
-The spice markets are still located on the narrow street.
+The spice markets are still located on the narrow street

-Day 02: Cochin / Dewalokam (66 Kms) (01 ½ Hrs Drive)
+Day 02: Cochin / Dewalokam (81 Kms) (02 ½ Hrs Drive)

-Upon arrival we will make our way to Dewalokam.
-Professor Jose and his family live on the premises – an organic farm with goats, cows, buffalo, pigs, chickens, ducks and guineas fowls.
+Upon arrival we will make our way to, Professor Jose and his family live on the premises – an organic farm with goats, cows, buffalo, and pigs, chickens, ducks and guineas fowls.
 Delicious Kerala dishes are prepared for guests using the farm produce.
 From the patio of your room you can see the Sahyadris mountains (the local name for the Western Ghats), beyond the river and forest.

-image not found After little refreshments, we visit the organic farm of Dewalokam (guided) that produces almost all the vegetables, fruits and spices.
+image not found After little refreshments, we visit the organic farm of Dewalokam (Guided) that produces almost all the vegetables, fruits and spices.
 Dewalokam is in the Spice Belt.
 The Birthplace of spices like pepper, nutmeg, cloves, cinnamon, ginger, turmeric, curry leaves, etc. Almost all the vegetables used in the kitchen are produced on the farm.
 A walk in the garden, plucking, smelling, and, tasting, will enrich your earth experience.
 In these plantations you will see many of the spices growing that you buy in the Department Stores. image not found

 Following a little downtime it is time to get working again - sorry!
 We will participate with the chef and undertake a cooking lesson.
-Here, you will be explained significance of various spices and measures that we need to bare in mind when preparing South Indian recipes.
+Here, you will be explained significance of various spices and measures that we need to bear in mind when preparing South Indian recipes.
 This is also hands on experience, either make or break your dinner.

-Overnight at Dewalokam (Standard Room)
+Overnight at Dewalokam (B, L & D)

 Day 03: Dewalokam

-Following breakfast we undertake a general nature walk through the forested areas that surround your resort.
+Following breakfast, we undertake a general nature walk through the forested areas that surround your resort.
 This would be a great opportunity to get up close to the birds and a variety of vegetation as well as bloom.
 You also get to see medicinal and ornamental plants that are found in the vicinity.

 image not found If you have a bone or two, for exciting activities, then we also indulge in some soft adventure of Bamboo Rafting on the adjoining lake.
 This is an easy activity that is possible for all age groups.
 The Rafting takes us deep into the forest for a true nature experience.